 1. Difficult Data Integration from Multiple Sources

-Problem: FP&A teams often struggle with integrating financial data from various sources such as ERP systems, CRM databases, and Excel spreadsheets.
-Manually consolidating data from disparate sources leads to errors, inconsistencies, and delays in reporting.
+Problem: FP&A teams often struggle to integrate financial data from multiple sources such as ERP systems, CRM platforms, databases, and spreadsheets.
+Manually consolidating data from these systems leads to errors, inconsistencies, and delays in reporting.

-Solution: KNIME Analytics Platform provides a visual workflow platform that allows FP&A teams to easily integrate data from multiple sources using a drag-and-drop interface.
+Solution: KNIME provides a visual workflow platform that allows FP&A teams to easily integrate data from multiple sources using a drag-and-drop interface.

 - Databases